drue/King-James/README.md

 -------

 This code is based on a project I started in 2001.
-In 2012 the code is currently being overhauled in a major way to build a new device.
+In 2012 the code is being overhauled in a major way to build a new device.

 The original device was a PC-104 SBC with a 266mHz Pentium-MMX, 4x20 serial LCD + keypad, PC-104>PCI adapter, a SPDIF/AES sound card, hard